Flore-Mueth/ADA_P3-jekyll/index.md

 ### What We'll Explore

-In this project, we aim to address some significant questions about how cast diversity influences both financial and critical success in the film industry:

-###### Does cast diversity impact box office performance?
-To explore this, we will analyze the relationship between cast diversity and box office revenue using methods like linear regression analysis to identify trends and correlations.
-We will also account for other influencing factors such as movie running time and release year to isolate the effect of diversity.

-###### Are films with diverse casts more likely to receive award nominations?
-By leveraging data on prestigious awards such as the Oscars, Golden Globes, and other internationally recognized accolades, we will employ propensity score matching.
-This method allows us to compare films with similar characteristics, except for their cast diversity, to determine whether diversity correlates with a higher likelihood of earning nominations.

-###### Do films with diverse casts earn higher critic ratings?
-Using IMDb user ratings and critical reviews, we will examine whether diversity in casts influences public and professional evaluations.
-Through techniques like logistic regression and statistical tests, we aim to uncover patterns that highlight the impact of representation on reception.

-By applying these robust analytical methods, we will delve deeper into the data to uncover insights about how diversity shapes a film's financial success and critical acclaim.
+In this project, we set out to uncover how cast diversity influences both the financial and critical success of films—and the results might surprise you.
+Does diversity impact box office performance?
+To find out, we will dive into the data using linear regression to pinpoint trends while accounting for factors like movie length and release year.
+But the intrigue does not stop at ticket sales—what about awards?
+Are films with more diverse casts more likely to snag nominations for prestigious accolades like the Oscars or Golden Globes?
+With a little help from propensity score matching, we can compare similar films and see if diversity tips the scales or not...
+Lastly, let’s not forget the critics and audiences, do movies with diverse casts get higher ratings on IMDb?
+Through logistic regression and statistical analysis, we aim to decode these patterns.
+Armed with these analytical tools, we are ready to explore how representation is not always a recipe for success.
+The data reveals a more complex story, and we are here to share it with you.

 ## What Makes a Cast Inclusive?